 I studied French and Russian at Cambridge, before moving to University College London for my graduate work.
 I completed my thesis on Reinventing Community: Identity and Difference in Late Twentieth-Century Philosophy and Literature in French in 2001, and this was published as a book by Legenda in 2005.
 After finishing my doctorate, I was a Junior Research Fellow at Christ’s College, Cambridge for two years, and then I taught at the University of Warwick for two years before coming to Oxford in 2005.

 French has always been a big part of my life, as I have family in France, but I’m also interested in the ways in which French culture expands beyond the metropole.
 I learned a little Arabic when I was a Research Fellow, and I love reading literature in French from various parts of the francophone world.

-I lecture for the prelims course on Aimé Césaire’s Cahier d’un retour au pays natal, and on Roland Barthes’s Critique et vérité.
-For the Final Honours School, I lecture on Assia Djebar as a Special Author, as well as offering a course on ‘Colonialism and Postcolonialism in French Literature’.
+I lecture for the Prelims course on Aimé Césaire’s Discours sur le colonialisme and on Roland Barthes’s Critique et vérité.
+For the Final Honours School, I lecture on Assia Djebar as a Special Author, as well contributing to courses on ‘Race and Identity’ and ‘Key Questions in Critical Thought’.

 Reinventing Community: Identity and Difference in Late Twentieth-century Philosophy and Literature in French (Oxford: Legenda, 2005)